Fleckism/SecurityPlus/SecurityPlus/7B knowledge-Based Authentication.md

 ### Password Authentication Protocol (PAP)

 The Password Authentication Protocol ([[PAP]]) is an unsophisticated authentication method developed as part of the Point-to-Point Protocol ([[PPP]]), used to transfer TCP/IP data over serial or dial-up connections.
-It is also used as the basic authentication mechanism in HTTP.
+It is also used as the basic authentication mechanism in Hyper Text Transfer ProtocolTTPs]].
 It relies on clear text password exchange and is therefore obsolete for most purposes, except through an encrypted tunnel.

 ### Challenge Handshake Authentication Protocol (CHAP)